aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/print-and-preview/create-transparent-image-of-excel-worksheet/_index.md

 {{% alert color="primary" %}}

-Sometimes, you need to generate the image of your worksheet as a transparent image.
-You want to apply transparency to all cells which have no fill colors.
+Sometimes, you need to generate an image of your worksheet with transparency.
+You want to apply transparency to all cells that have no fill colors.
 Aspose.Cells provides the [**ImageOrPrintOptions.transparent**](https://reference.aspose.com/cells/javascript-cpp/imageorprintoptions/#transparent--) property to apply transparency to the worksheet image.
-When this property is **false**, then cells with no fill colors are drawn with white color and when it is **true**, cells with no fill colors are drawn transparent.
+When this property is **false**, cells with no fill colors are drawn with white color, and when it is **true**, cells with no fill colors are drawn as transparent.

 {{% /alert %}}